LogtalkDotOrg/logtalk3/manuals/_sources/faq/general.rst.txt

 Why do I need a Prolog compiler to use Logtalk?
 -----------------------------------------------

-Currently, the Logtalk language is implemented as a Prolog extension instead of as a standalone compiler.
+Currently, the Logtalk language is implemented as a *trans-compiler* to Prolog instead of as a standalone compiler.
 Compilation of Logtalk source files is performed in two steps.
 First, the Logtalk compiler converts a source file to a Prolog file.
 Second, the chosen Prolog compiler is called by Logtalk to compile the intermediate Prolog file generated on the first step.
-The implementation of Logtalk as a Prolog extension allows users to use Logtalk together with features only available on specific Prolog compilers.
+The implementation of Logtalk as a trans-compiler allows users to use Logtalk together with features only available on specific Prolog compilers.

 .. _faq_general_modules: